Where did life begin on the ancient earth?

 Many hot springs are gushing inside, and the most famous one is this park where shows the beautiful bluish water but is off-limits due to the danger.

-It is 15 minutes’ drive from the park to an outdoor bath.
+It is 15 minutes’ drive from the park to the sources of the springs.

 Into the mortar tub, 106 degrees F water is provided through a pipe with an adjustable valve.